Brazilian tea culture: Mint tea

 Mint tea, an infusion made from the brewed leaves of the plant Hyptis crenata, has been used by traditional healers to cure headaches, fevers and flu.
 Graciela Rocha, in research conducted for Newcastle University, found the drink to be as effective as a synthetic aspirin-style drug, Indometacin:

 Ayahuasca

 Ayahuasca, which means "vine of souls" in a Quechua language, has a history going back to ancient times.
 It is a traditional drink used in spiritual and healing rituals.
 The drink is used in the religions of Santo Daime and "União do Vegetal".
 It has purgative, nauseating and hallucinogenic properties.

 Due to its hallucinogenic effects, its legal status in Brazil has met with controversy from authorities outside Brazil.
 The active ingredient that produces hallucinations, DMT, is considered a Class A drug (the same label given to heroin and cocaine) by the U.S. and the U.K. However, in 2010 Brazil's national anti-drug body approved the consumption of the drink for religious rituals after decades of studies and talks with religious institutions.

-History

-During the colonial era, imported tea varieties were first cultivated in Brazil in 1812.
-Throughout the 19th century, the tea industry, much like the coffee industry, was heavily dependent on slave labor to work on the plantations.
-When slavery was abolished in 1888, the tea trade collapsed.
-In the 1920s, the tea industry was revived by Japanese immigrants, who introduced tea seeds from Sri Lanka and India.
-Prior to this time, only Chinese tea varieties had been grown in Brazil.

-Brazil's largest tea-producing region is near Registro, a coastal city near São Paulo.
-Registro is in the Brazilian Highlands and forms a terrain of low rolling hills that are ideal for mechanized tea production.
-The growing season in Brazil is from September to April; the climate is hot and humid.
-The relatively low altitude of most of Brazil's tea plantations, however, produces a tea which is less flavorful than high altitude teas.
-For this reason, Brazilian teas are most often produced for blending.
-The tea is used for both iced tea and hot tea blends with about 70% of the total tea production being sold to the United States.